RDFLib/prez/azure/README.md

 4. Copy the .env file into the ./build directory if it exists
 5. Copy the pyproject.toml and poetry.lock files into the ./build directory
 6. Generate the requirements.txt file using poetry
-7. Publish the app to the Azure Function-App (using remote build)
+7. Start the app locally, or publish the app to the Azure Function-App (using remote build)

 **extra-options** can be used to pass additional arguments to the azure publish command.
 (Eg, the `--subscription` argument)